Although Python makes sending e-mails relatively easy via the

 smtpport (int) – the SMTP port to connect to

-smtptls (boolean) – enforce using SMTP STARTTLS
+smtptls (bool) – enforce using SMTP STARTTLS

 Instantiate using a Scrapy settings object, which will respect these Scrapy settings.